 DEFINITION

 These are passengers who, due to an emotional condition, must travel accompanied by a support Animal that provides emotional assistance.
-LATAM only accepts certain emotional support animals on routes where the concept of emotional support animal is recognized by the national legislation; Mexico, only dogs are accepted and Colombia, where dogs and cats are accepted.
+LATAM only accepts certain emotional support animals on routes where the concept of emotional support animal is recognized by the national legislation; Mexico, only dogs are accepted; Colombia and Argentina, where dogs and cats are accepted.
 In all cases, the service is free of charge for the passenger.

 Key Points about application: